Please read ALL the information below for details

 Artwork: Photos or scanned images of original artwork in any medium are welcome.
 We prefer a TIFF image, but a large/high-resolution jpeg is also fine.

-CALL FOR SUBMISSIONS of essays, poetry, art and video for the Fall 2014 issue is now open.
+CALL FOR SUBMISSIONS of essays, poetry, art and video for the Spring/Summer 2015 issue is now open.